-- Did the company demonstrate sufficient effort to fill the position within the Canadian job force?
+- Did the company demonstrate sufficient effort to fill the position with a Canadian resident?

 - Is the industry in the region doing well enough to sustain foreign labour?

-It is also important to understand for this process that LMIA is specific to a company that has applied for it and to the job position, and if the work permit for a foreign worker has been issued based on it, the worker can not work in any other capacity, change the occupation, or relocate in the process.
+It is important to understand that LMIAs are issued specifically based on the company that applied for it, as well as the job position that they used.
+If a work permit for a foreign worker has been issued based on it, the worker cannot work in any other occupation or relocate.

-There are exemptions for certain job positions, for which LMIA is not required:
+There are exceptions for certain job positions, for which LMIA is not required: